EBS 2026학년도 수능특강 영어독해연습 01강

 11 연구 가설의 수정

-In addition to changing a hypothesis by being more specific about which amounts of one variable had what effect, ____ can change a hypothesis by being more specific about which aspect of a variable had what effect.
+In addition to changing a hypothesis by being more specific about which amounts of one variable had what effect, you can change a hypothesis by being more specific ____ which aspect of a variable had what effect.

-Is it ____ rehearsal, organization, or retrieval?
+Is ____ encoding, rehearsal, organization, or retrieval?

-The component strategy ____ paid off for social psychologists who have broken down prejudice into its conscious and unconscious dimensions and for personality psychologists who have broken down global (overall) self-esteem into different types (body self-esteem, academic self-esteem, social self-esteem, etc.).
+The component strategy has paid off for social psychologists who have broken down prejudice into its conscious and unconscious dimensions and for personality psychologists who have broken down global (overall) self-esteem into different types (body self-esteem, academic self-esteem, social self-esteem, ____

 12 리더십과 직원의 태도

-The minute you think you work for the person above you for implementation, you are assuming that person — your boss — ____ responsible and your job is being responsive to that boss and to his or her whims or wishes.
+The minute you think you work for the person above you for implementation, you are assuming that person — your boss — is ____ and your job is being responsive to that boss and to his or her whims or wishes.